 Most schools have facilities.
 Willow has a learning laboratory designed for the way children learn best.

 Willow’s 34-acre campus is purposefully designed to encourage a higher standard of learning and support ethical relationships within the community and with the natural world.
-Since the school was founded in 2000, Willow has confronted the enormous test to create a more sustainable world, head on.
-Our campus is intentionally crafted to reduce our impact on the environment and provide a range of learning opportunities.

 From our wastewater treatment system to the use of reclaimed materials, children learn how to put good intentions into action in a school that lives its commitment to a more sustainable world every day.